 All players in the business divorce arena – business owners, judges, lawyers, and other professionals and affected parties – recognize that these cases can involve extremely intense, personal disputes and animosity between co-owners who often must continue their unharmonious co-habitation at their place of business whilst they litigate against one another.
 The family-owned business adds yet another dimension of disruptive behavior.

 The all-too-often consequences are high-maintenance cases characterized by a plethora of motions, including serial applications for interim relief, that take up a disproportionate share of scarce judicial resources; that prolong case disposition; that can damage the business; and that end up costing the parties substantial litigation fees and expense that could be better invested in settlement or the business.

-The majority of business divorce cases eventually terminate with a buy-out settlement which, quite often, is the same settlement that could have been reached at the outset of hostilities.
+The majority of business divorce cases eventually terminate with a buy-out.
 Our attorneys will work tirelessly to streamline these difficult cases, to get more quickly to the buy-out or other disposition.

 - Early diversion to mediation, either through the court ADR program or by engagement of a private, full-time, professional mediator.

 - Identify party interests as buyer or seller or both.

 - Determine feasibility of closed auction or shotgun buy-out.

 - Identify and address asymmetries that can facilitate or impede case resolution, e.g., ownership of affiliated companies, benefit of status quo, use of company funds to pay legal fees.